kbec19/Academic-Blog/content/collection/day01/03-distill/index.md

 ## Build site

-Please *close* the RStudio IDE and re-open it.
+Please *close* RStudio and re-open it.
 Look in your Git pane, you should see a single file has changed:

 <center>